Simon-Brandt/ShellArgparser/docs/tutorial/argparser_invokation.md

 Moreover, when using a header, you can omit any column but the `id`.
 Then, the default values listed above are used, allowing for a briefer arguments definition.
 For example, if no argument is deprecated, there is no need to still include the `notes` column, which would be empty, then.
 Likewise, for scripts with only positional arguments, the `short_opts` and `long_opts` columns are empty and can be neglected.
 If you don't have default or choice values, you may opt to skip the `defaults` and `choices` columns.
 Still, while technically possible, it is not overly useful to omit the `help` column, since this is the most important source of information for your script's users (besides the manual), particularly since the default value for it is the empty string.
 And even though *e.g.* the `arg_no` column has a default value of `1`, it may render the arguments definition more legible to include it nonetheless.

-Keyword arguments can have multiple short and/or long option names, optional default values, and/or an arbitrary number of choice values.
-The same holds for positional arguments, which are identified by having neither short nor long option names.
+Arguments can have multiple short and/or long option names, optional default values, and/or an arbitrary number of choice values.
+Positional and keyword arguments are told apart by identifying all arguments having neither short nor long option names as positional, and all others as keyword arguments.
 Generally, absence of a value is indicated by the empty string (`""`).
-This allows the usage of hyphens, besides their special meaning on the command line (as option names), for the convention of regarding files given as `"-"` as sign to read from STDIN.
+This allows the usage of hyphens, besides their special meaning on the command line (as option names), for the convention of regarding files given as `"-"` as sign to read from `STDIN`.

 As you saw above, the Argparser will aggregate all arguments (values) given after a word starting with a hyphen (*i.e.*, an option name) to this option.
 If the number doesn't match the number of required values, an error is thrown instead of cutting the values.
 If an argument gets a wrong number of values, but has a default value, only a warning is thrown and the default value is taken.

-Thereby, errors abort the script, while warnings just write a message to `STDERR`.
+Thereby, [errors](error_and_warning_messages.mderror_and_warning_messages.md#49-error-and-warning-messages) abort the script, while [warnings](#49-error-and-warning-messages) just write a message to `STDERR`.
 Even after parsing or value checking errors occurred, the parsing or value checking continues and the Argparser aggregates the error messages until the end, when all are printed, to simplify the correction of multiple mistakes.

 [&#129092;&nbsp;4.1.
 Argument passing](argument_passing.md)
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[4.3.
 Argparser configuration&nbsp;&#129094;](argparser_configuration.md)